 The federal poverty level is used to determine how much money you can make and still qualify for certain government benefits.
 Each January, the U.S. government sets a new limit.
-There is a level for one adult and another level for families.
+The federal poverty level increases for each additional person in the household.

 The poverty level is the same for 48 states.
 Alaska and Hawaii each have their own guidelines.

 You may hear about 138% of poverty level or other percentages.
 These percentages show how the amount of money you make in a year compares to the poverty level.

 Federal poverty levels change each year.
 To view the 2017 federal poverty levels based on household size, marital status, and other factors, click here.

 These are some of the government benefits based on the federal poverty level: